-If you were hurt in a motorcycle accident, it's important not to sign anything without first consulting an attorney—especially information requests from the other party's insurance company.
+If you were injured in a motorcycle accident, it's important not to sign anything without first consulting an attorney—especially information requests from the other party's insurance company.

 Though it may seem reasonable to give an insurance adjuster access to your medical records so he or she can verify your injuries and process your claim, there's more to this request than meets the eye.